ohbarye/deprewriter-ruby/README.md

 - [x] Decide DSL for transformation rules
   - [x] Use Synvert for now
 - [x] Testable code structure and write tests
+- [x] Skip redundant rewrite, when the same code is rewritten multiple times
+- [ ] Reduce other gem dependencies to be a standalone gem
+- [ ] Handle more complex cases, e.g. metaprogramming, DSLs, etc.

 ## Development